6 Scary Facts About Using Your Tablet Before Sleeping

-A study carried out by Brigham and Women’s Hospital showed that exposure to light during nighttime suppressed production of the sleep-controlling hormone melatonin.
-Blue light, like the kind emitted by tablets, eReaders, laptops and smartphones, is the most melatonin-suppressant, leading to disturbed, poor quality sleep.
+A study carried out by Brigham and Women’s Hospital showed that exposure to light during nighttime suppressed the production of the sleep-controlling hormone melatonin.
+Blue light, like the kind emitted by tablets, eReaders, laptops, and smartphones, is the most melatonin-suppressant, leading to disturbed, poor quality sleep.

 2. Could Lead to Deadly Diseases